-David Pinault received his B.A. in French literature from Georgetown University and his M.A. and Ph.D in Arabic & Islamic Studies from the Department of Oriental Studies at the University of Pennsylvania.
-His research involves the nexus of religion, popular culture, and communal identity in Muslim societies, as reflected in ritual and literary sources.
+David Pinault received his B.A. in French literature from Georgetown University and his M.A.and Ph.D in Arabic and Islamic Studies from the Department of Oriental Studies at the University of Pennsylvania.
+His research interests include comparative Christology and the status of Christian populations in Muslim-majority societies.
 Among the countries in which he has done fieldwork are Yemen, Egypt, Pakistan, India, and Indonesia.
-He is also interested in wildlife rescue and environmental issues in Southeast Asia and is a member of the advisory board of ProFauna Indonesia.
+A recipient of Santa Clara University’s Public Intellectual Award and the Brutocao Award for Teaching Excellence, he has served since 2007 as director of SCU’s interdisciplinary program in Arabic, Islamic, and Middle Eastern Studies (AIMES).
+He is also involved in wildlife rescue and animal trafficking issues in Southeast Asia and is a member of the advisory board of ProFauna Indonesia.

-Among his recent publications is the novel Museum of Seraphs in Torment.
+In addition to scholarly works (see below), his publications include the novel Museum of Seraphs in Torment.

 RSOC 019 Egyptian Religious Traditions